25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Linked_List.md

 - _C_ doesn't perform any array index bound checking.
 For an array of size n we can write to n+5th element with getting error (based on compiler) and also if we access elements from outside of array boundaries, we get garbage value (based on compiler we get error).

-To overcome the issues with arrays, we can use Linked list.
+To overcome the issues with arrays, we can use Linked list

 Types of Linked List: